MinionAttack/conllu-conll-tool/README.md

     enhanced-ud         Converts a file without EUD annotation to a file with EUD annotation.
-This is done by filling column 8 with the contents of column 6 and 7 separated by a colon.
+This is done by filling column 8 with the contents of column 6 and 7 separated by a colon. extract             Extracts the indicated percentage of phrases into a new file.
 ```

 If you want to know how to use a specific command, for example the *clean* command, type: